 - Transfer the potato wedges to a bowl and add enough water to immerse the potatoes.
 Soak the potatoes for 10 minutes.
 Then drain the potatoes in a colander and use a kitchen towel or paper towels to dry off the potatoes.

 - Transfer patted dry potato wedges to a plate and drizzle olive oil over the top.
 Use your fingers to make sure each potato slice is coated in oil.

 - Combine chili powder, paprika, sage, and dill in a bowl.
 Sprinkle the spices over oiled potato wedges.
 Toss to coat.

 - Transfer oiled/seasoned potatoes to air fryer basket.
-Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about half way through.
-Cook an addition 2 – 3 minutes if necessary.
+Cook potatoes for 20 minutes, removing the basket and using tongs to "stir" the potatoes so they're even cooked about halfway through.
+Cook an additional 2 to 3 minutes if necessary.

-- After the potatoes are done, remove from the air fryer and transfer to a serving dish (or plates) and season with salt and pepper.
+- After the potatoes are done, remove them from the air fryer and transfer them to a serving dish (or plates), and season with salt and pepper.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.